Magic radius of AA bilayer graphene quantum dot: Discussion

 Discovery of an unusual superconductivity~\cite{twist_exp_sc2018} and Mott transitions~\cite{twist_exp_insul2018} in the tBLG with the magic twist angle excited keen interest and a flurry of works on this system.
 However, a theoretical treatment of the problem encounters a significant difficulty.
 Indeed, the first magic twist angle $\theta$ is about $1^\circ$.
 Therefore, the tBLG superlattice unit cell includes several thousands of carbon atoms in non-equivalent positions.
 The analytical or numerical study of such a system is a highly non-trivial task.
 We believe that our results may be important for the theory of the twisted bilayer graphene as they can form a basis for development a simple model of the tBLG with magic twist angles.

 To make the connection between the AA-QD and the tBLG, let us consider the following line of reasoning.
 The tBLG can be treated as a periodic structure of AA and AB regions surrounded by areas with some intermediate stacking types.
 It is known that the low-energy electron states are localized within the AA~regions of the tBLG m{\'o}ire cell~\cite{ourBLGreview2016,PhysRevB.86.155449,PhysRevLett.108.216802, PhysRevB.92.081406}.
 Consequently, one can foresee that the corresponding wave functions may be described by the formalism developed in this paper.
 For large-size m{\'o}ire cell at $\theta\sim 1^\circ$, it is also natural to expect, that boundary conditions for a wave function in the AA region does not give rise to either diffusive or inter-valley scattering.
 Then, we can use Eqs.~(\ref{eq::Dirac1}) and~(\ref{eq::Dirac2}) with boundary condition~(\ref{eq::dot_BC}) to describe the low-energy states in the tBLG.
 The hybridization between m{\'o}ire cells broadens the AA-localized single-electron states into eight coherent bands (one band per Dirac cone valley, per spin, per layer parity).
 These bands are separated from other electron states by a gap of the order 0.1~eV.
 This establishes the desired mapping between the spectrum of the ``magic" AA-QD and the low-energy band structure of the tBLG at the magic twist angles~\cite{PhysRevB.86.155449,PhysRevLett.108.216802,twist2015,flatBandViz}.
 When the system departs from a ``magic state'' (either magic radius or magic twist angle), the band arrangement drastically changes: the degeneracy disappear and the bandwidth increases by order of magnitude.
 This fact has also a simple explanation within the proposed framework.
 Indeed, we can expect that the band width is the smallest when the bands degeneracy is maximal.
 This happens when the AA~region size $R_{\rm AA}$ is close to a magic radius.
 Since $R_{\rm AA}$ is proportional to $1/\theta$, the latter condition can be used to link the magic angle and the magic radius of the AA region.
 A characteristic m{\'o}ire size can be estimated as $L\approx a_0\sqrt3/\theta$ and for the first magic angle we have $L_1\approx100\,a_0$.
-As for $R_{AA}$, it is naturally smaller than $L_1$, and can be estimated as $R_{AA}\sim0.3L_1\approx30\, a_0$.
-According to the results shown in Fig.~\ref{fig::spec_numer_main}, depending on the boundary conditions, for the first magic radius we have $17\,a_0 \lesssim R_1 \lesssim 23\,a_0$, which is consistent with our estimate for $R_{AA}$ for the tBLG at the first magic angle.
+As for $R_{AA}$, it is naturally smaller than $L_1$.
+It can be estimated as follows.
+It is known~\cite{NanoLettTB,Peeters} that at small twist angles the supercell of the twisted bilayer graphene can be considered as consisting of regions with AA, AB, and BA stackings of the same area.
+The area of the superlattice cell is $S_{sc}=\sqrt{3}L_1^2/2$.
+Thus, we have the estimate: $R_{AA}\sim\sqrt{S_{sc}/3\pi}\approx0.3L_1\approx30\,a_0$.
+According to the results shown in Fig.~\ref{fig::spec_numer_main}, depending on the boundary conditions, for the first magic radius we have $17\,a_0 \lesssim R_1 \lesssim 24\,a_0$, which is consistent with our estimate for $R_{AA}$ for the tBLG at the first magic angle.